top of page

 Family work means transparency and collaboration

-There is a general understanding in Australian social work that young people aged fourteen and above can access counselling and support services without parental permission.
+There is a general understanding in Australian social work that young people aged fourteen and above can access counseling and support services without parental permission.
 Unless there are concerns about risk of harm, it is common practice for social workers to respect a young person’s decision around including their family.
 It is important to be aware of any legal rights that parents or caregivers might have in relation to the healthcare or social support their child receives (either at school or elsewhere).
 For example, the Australian National Principles for Child Safe Organisations and the Victorian Child Safe Standards refer to families and communities being informed and involved in the promotion of child safety and wellbeing.
-This means that every parent and caregiver has the right to understand how an organisation working with their child has implemented policies and procedures to keep children and young people safe from harm—and how they will respond to disclosures of harm.
+This means that every parent and caregiver has the right to understand how an organization working with their child has implemented policies and procedures to keep children and young people safe from harm—and how they will respond to disclosures of harm.
 Families are often invited to participate in decisions affecting their child, unless doing so would put the child at risk of harm.

 Navigating concerns of confidentiality breaches

 It is understandable that you might be reluctant to include the family in your work with children or young people due to concerns that you may inadvertently breach confidentiality.
-Firstly, it is important to be guided by your organisation’s policies and procedures around family involvement, and these should always be overseen by your supervisor(s).
+Firstly, it is important to be guided by your organization’s policies and procedures around family involvement, and these should always be overseen by your supervisor(s).
 It is useful to have clarity around precisely what information is considered private and under what circumstances consent from the child or young person is required.
 Your supervisor will also help guide you regarding the level of detail you provide to parents or caregivers on issues their child is experiencing.
 Be mindful not to reveal identifying details of sensitive information regarding other children or young people your primary client may have shared with you.
-Additionally, take care with how such information is recorded in case notes
+Additionally, take care with how such information is recorded in case notes.

 Inviting the family to participate in their child’s care